Jane Swagerty: 1968 Mexico City Olympics

-Jane Ellen Swagerty (born July 30, 1951), later known by her married name Jane Hill, is an American former competition swimmer and Olympic medalist.
-Swagerty represented the United States as a 17-year-old at the 1968 Summer Olympics in Mexico City.
-She received a bronze medal for her third-place performance in the women's 100-meter backstroke (1:08.1), finishing behind fellow American Kaye Hall (1:06.2) and Canadian Elaine Tanner (1:06.7).
-She also swam the backstroke leg in the preliminary heats of the women's 100-meter medley relay for the gold medal-winning U.S. team, but did not receive a medal under the 1968 international swimming rules because she did not swim in the event final.
+After qualifying for the U.S. team, and training in Colorado, Swagerty represented the United States as a 17-year-old at the 1968 Summer Olympics in Mexico City in October.
+On October 23, 1968, Swagerty received a bronze medal for her third-place performance in the women's 100-meter backstroke (1:08.1), finishing behind fellow American Kaye Hall who set a world record of (1:06.2) and Canadian Elaine Tanner who swam a (1:06.7).

+In a memorable event, Swagerty swam the backstroke leg in the preliminary heats of the women's 100-meter medley relay for the gold medal-winning U.S. team, but did not receive a medal under the 1968 international swimming rules because she did not swim in the event final.
+A later rules change would have allowed Swagerty to receive the medal.